Cook Engineering Design Center

 During its first five years (1979–1984), more companies joined with an increase in industry-funded research.
 The Cook Center Associates Program was established in 1983 as a mechanism to generate and maintain a continuing relationship with interested companies.

-During Dean Elsa Garmire's tenure, CEDC became a virtual center with a formalized fee structure for projects and processes by which corporate partners were recruited.
+During the tenure of Dean Elsa Garmire (pictured above), CEDC became a virtual center with a formalized fee structure for projects and processes by which corporate partners were recruited.

 Contact Us